avrilpryce/flyinvite/README.md

 This is a rough first draft and there will be many more changes to come.

+## User Stories

+### As a Host, You Can:
+- Create trips
+- Invite guests
+- Set booking restrictions
+- Accept/decline flight booking requests from guests

+### As a Traveler, You Can:
+- Receive trip invitations
+- Accept/decline trip invitations
+- Search for flights
+- Send flight booking request to host

 ## Demo
 ### 1. Host login